AppliedBioinformatics/runBNG/README.md

    BioNano sovle can be downloaded at:

    http://www.bnxinstall.com/solve/BionanoSolveInstall.html</pre>
 * Please ensure BioNano RefAligner and BioNano Assembler are executable.
-Please ensure BioNano scripts are readable.
+Please ensure BioNano Solve are readable.
+* The required python package is `dateutil`
+* The required R packages are: `data.table`, `igraph`, `intervals` and `argparser`

 After all required dependencies are set, you can use 'runBNG' to start your analyses.